tytydraco/yessleep/out/If_You_See_Yourself_in_the_Woods_Run_The_Reason_Ill_Never_Take_My_Son_Camping_Again__.md

 Jake, my 11-year-old son, blindsided me one day when he asked if we could go camping.
 I nearly spit out my lukewarm coffee in surprise—this was coming from the same kid who complained about the sun’s brightness at soccer practice and whined about mosquitoes at night!
 So when he suddenly expressed interest in camping, I couldn’t help but chuckle.
 It was such a far cry from his usual pastime of being glued to anything with a screen.

-I set my coffee aside, intrigued by Jake’s sudden interest in camping.
-“Where’s this coming from, buddy?”
-I asked, leaning in.

 We were hanging out by my truck one morning, talking about school, when Jake first mentioned camping.
 He nudged a pebble along the dry road, his gaze fixed on the ground.
 “Hey Dad,” he began hesitantly, “think we could go camping sometime?”

 I couldn’t help but grin from ear to ear.
-Jake's friend Daniel had been endlessly bragging about a camping trip with his dad, making the great outdoors suddenly irresistible to my screen-obsessed son.
+Apparently Jake's friend Daniel had been endlessly bragging about a camping trip he went on with his dad, making the great outdoors suddenly irresistible to my screen-obsessed son.

 “Camping, huh?”
 I said, trying to contain my excitement.
 “Sounds great, but you know, it’s not all fireflies and s’mores.
 There’s bugs, for one thing.
 Lots of ‘em.”

 Jake grimaced, his enthusiasm briefly dimming.
 “Yeah, I know,” he mumbled, kicking at the dirt with his sneakers.

 I gave him a playful nudge.
-“If the weather holds, maybe we can find a good spot by the lake next weekend.
+“If the weather holds, maybe we can just find a good spot by the lake next weekend.
 Just you and me.
 You up for it?”

 “Yeah,” Jake said, a hint of uncertainty in his voice.